turingschool/will-andy-pick-me/README.md

 - Clone your copy of the repo down to your machine
 - Read this README thoroughly, then begin working!

+## Submission

+**At or before noon**, push your code to a GitHub repository and deploy to GH pages.
+Complete [this](https://forms.gle/QVxUYHXapp3SSegSA) submission form to share your work with us.

 ## Workflow

 Commit at the end of each iteration (if not more frequently) so we can see the timestamps of your work.
 When you are done/time is up, make a PR and be sure to complete the PR template, including tagging your assigned instructor.